 This aggregate wealth can translate into a higher payout for individuals attempting to gain funds through fraudulent or deceptive practices.
 When defrauded, individuals older than sixty have a higher median loss than those under sixty.
 As a group, senior citizens lose an estimated thirty-six billion dollars every year to scams, fraud, and exploitation.
 Most pertinently, over half of that thirty-six-billion-dollar loss comes from deceptive but technically legal sales tactics, leaving senior citizens unable to utilize traditional anti-fraud mechanisms to recoup losses.

 When they are able to utilize traditional, age-neutral anti-fraud statutes to report egregious, fraudulent, unfair, or deceptive MLM behavior, senior citizens face the same reporting hurdles as the rest of the American population.
-These general reporting hurdles for usury MLM behavior have been widely scrutinized.
+These general reporting hurdles for usurious MLM behavior have been widely scrutinized.
 The hurdles include length and cost of legal action for regulatory bodies, apathy amongst victims due to relatively small fiscal losses, self-blame amongst victims, embarrassment about involving family in a failed business venture, fear of self-incrimination by MLM victim-participants, and unclear directions about where to report.
 Because most regulatory action requires aggregation of multiple reports, there is often significant lead time between reporting and restitution.
 Individual direct restitution may involve retention of and payment to a lawyer and legal action against the most proximate salesperson, not the company as a whole.

 The effects of these barriers to MLM redress have not been analyzed in reference to senior citizens, but amongst all monitored consumer fraud groups, victims of pyramid-like financial schemes are the least likely to report to the authorities.
-In addition, age-cognizant legal solutions for fraudulent or usury MLM behavior have not been suggested.
+In addition, age-cognizant legal solutions for fraudulent or usurious MLM behavior have not been suggested.
 There is an overall age-neutral reluctance by MLM participants of all ages to avail themselves of legal methods of redress, driven in part because of the structure of MLMs, described below.

 A. What is a multilevel marketing company?